[?] Subscribe To The Bookkeeping Blog

 Formally on the balance sheet, they are usually referred to as Plant, Property, and Equipment (PPE).

-If you look at your chart of accounts, you will probably also see accounts in the capital asset section called amortization.
+If you take a close look at your chart of accounts, you will probably also see accounts in the capital asset section called amortization.

 The amortization accounts are used to allocate a portion of the original cost of your capital outlay to your expenses on the income statement.
 We'll talk more about this account when we look at the income statement.